Lesbian, Gay, Bisexual, Trans & Queer identified People and Mental Health

-Rainbow Health Ontario, a provincial organization which seeks to promote the health of Ontario’s LGBT communities, recommends the following steps be taken by providers working with LGBT individuals:
+Rainbow Health Ontario, a provincial organization which seeks to promote the health of Ontario’s LGBTQ communities, recommends the following steps be taken by providers working with LGBTQ individuals:

-- Increase awareness of the broader social and legal context in which LGBT clients live
+- Increase awareness of the broader social and legal context in which LGBTQ clients live

 - Become familiar with the degree to which internalized discrimination can impact on health